 Still, it must be said: this calculated avoidance of the truth, this well organized cover-up, allowed them to avoid civil law suits.
 This denial of their deep involvement with Jim Jones paid off.
 But did it pay off in the larger sense?
 They live now with the knowledge of their deception.
 Surely they see their similarity to the Apostle Peter who, when charged with having been seen with Jesus, said, “Man, I know not what thou sayest” (Luke 22:60, KJV).
 The Disciples leaders are so deaf that they never heard the cock crow.

 (David Conn describes himself as an “investigator of the Jim Jones Peoples Temple cult for nine years prior to the Guyana mass murder.”
-Along with George Klineman and Sherman Butler, he co-authored The Cult That Died (New York: G.P.
+Along with George Klineman and Sherman Butler, he co-authored The Cult that Died: The Tragedy of Jim Jones and the Peoples Temple (New York: G.P.
 Putnam’s Sons, 1980).
 He is also the author of Lednorf’s Dilemma (Bloomington, IN: AuthorHouse, 2006); of The Specific Density of Scientists And Their Secret Fears (Bloomington, IN: AuthorHouse, 2012); and most recently of The Pleasure of Fiends: An Orthodox Study of Evil and the Meaning of the Jonestown Cultic Horror (Roseville, CA: AlphaGraphics, 2013).
 His website is www.truthsleuth.net.
 His complete collection of articles for this site is here.)